-Of course, you'll need a fishing license before you start wetting a line.
-Florida sells both freshwater and saltwater licenses, so buy a license that will fit the style of fishing you'll be doing.
+Before you even think about wetting a line, you need to purchase a Florida fishing license.
+Florida sells both freshwater and saltwater licenses, so you'll need to know which type of fishing you'll be doing.
+Buy a license that fits that style of fishing.
 The fees are the same for both licenses, but there are different tiers you can choose from.

-Unfortunately, the state only offers a combo license for both freshwater and saltwater to residents, so if you want to tackle both, you'll have to purchase both separately.
-At least the prices are quite reasonable for non-resident licenses.
+Unfortunately, the state only offers a combo license for both freshwater and saltwater to residents, so if you are traveling from out of state and want to tackle both, you'll have to purchase both licenses separately.

 Florida Fish and Wildlife makes it easy to purchase licenses on their website GoOutdoorsFlorida.com.
 You can also buy over-the-counter licenses once you get there or by calling 888-FISH-FLORIDA.